Skip to main content

 6. Go back to the inspect UI and paste the new body back in by pressing p.

-7. Press a to re-analyze the snapshot and update your mocks (this is the same as running proxymock analyze <snapshot-id> on the command line).
+7. Press a to re-analyze the snapshot and update your mocks (this is the same as running proxymock analyze on the command line).

 Summary